chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 gh_repo = "automate"
 [menu]
  [menu.automate]
  title = "Data Lifecycle"
  parent = "automate/settings"
  identifier = "automate/settings/data_lifecycle.md Data Lifecycle"
  weight = 30
 +++

 Data Lifecycle manages the retention of events, service groups, Chef Infra Client runs, compliance reports, and scans in Chef Automate.
-Chef Automate stores data from the ingest-service,event-feed-service, compliance-service and applications-service in OpenSearch or PostgreSQL.
+Chef Automate stores data from the ingest-service, event-feed-service, compliance-service and applications-service in OpenSearch or PostgreSQL.
 Over time, you may wish to remove that data from Chef Automate by using the data lifecycle settings.

 ## Data Lifecycle

 Navigate to _Settings_ > _Data Lifecycle_ and adjust any settings you would like to change.
 After making changes, use the **Save Changes** button to apply your changes.

 Users with `dataLifecycle:*` IAM access are able to see the data lifecycle job statuses, configure jobs, or run jobs.
-While configuring the data lifecycle in number of days, set the respective value of [max shards](/automate/data_lifecycle/#max-shards) to run the data lifecycle.
+While configuring the data lifecycle in number of days, please refer the [max shards](/automate/data_lifecycle/#max-shards) to set the appropriate max_shards value.

 ![Data Lifecycle](/images/automate/data-lifecycle.png)